f2brossi/vagrant-devstack-swift/README.md

 ## Prereqs

 Install [Vagrant 1.1+](http://vagrantup.com) on your local engine.
-Open an account on ane openstack cloud provider.
+Open an account on your openstack cloud provider and create an tenant with a firewall openbar.

 An alternative is to use virtualbox on your engine with at least 8GB of RAM availables.
 Never launch devstack on your desktop as it can corrupt your environnement.

  ## Boot the remote virtual machine and install DevStack